StrivenWord/td_reviews/source/_posts/b5-pilot-review.md

 *The Gathering* casts the ensemble into three categories -- the human crew of the space station, the alien ambassadors, and Lyta Alexander.

+Debriefed at the beginning of the film and escorted through the plot, Lyta serves as the primary audience avatar, a companion along with whom we share our first exposure to this belligerant, exuberant, yet deeply mysterious environment.
+Lyta is made out to be at once competant and sympathetic -- a professional whose naievete regarding her { rowdy } new environment is { passed over bravely, endured through straightfaced, taken with a good attitude } by a gruff sarcasm.
+She seems very much like an average businesswoman from the 90's.

+But Lyta Alexander is a telepath.
+Portraying the { hardest to understand / believe in } aspect of the worldbuilding by a character who is both sympathetic and otherwise mundane aids in using the speculative element as a { special thing to increase interest }, while serving as wish fulfillment.

 { And inhabiting this political world/story are these characters..... }

     { -> Lyta Alexander }